Our Maths Curriculum

 Monitoring

-The Head teacher and maths subject leader play a central role in the monitoring and evaluation of the quality of teaching and learning of mathematics in the school.
+School leaders and our maths subject leader play a central role in the monitoring and evaluation of the quality of teaching and learning of mathematics in the school.

 The monitoring strategy: